 The Family Dynamic

 If you face mental health issues in your polygamous marriage or are attempting to leave one, a mental health practitioner may help.
 Online counseling from platforms like BetterHelp is perfectly suited to connecting you with licensed therapists who can aid you through any challenges you may be experiencing in your life.
 BetterHelp counseling is highly secure, discreet, and all possible from the comfort of your own home.
-Numerous advanced cybersecurity measures will protect your correspondence with your therapist.
 To get in touch with your counselor, you can choose to communicate via text, phone, or video call.
 Please read what others have to say below about their experiences with BetterHelp.

 “Ian began as my marriage counselor, and then we branched out into individual counseling as well.
 Ian has helped me through an incredibly intense time, and I feel as though I have come a long way from where I was six months ago, thanks to his guidance.”